gvwilson/fiction/iffy/index.md

 to zoom in on a dark blur on the ocean below.
 Its outline remained blurry even as it grew larger.
 That was its camo,
-Iffy guessed---thousands of micro-thin strips of smart material absorbing and re-emitting light, infrared, radar,
+Iffy guessed—thousands of micro-thin strips of smart material absorbing and re-emitting light, infrared, radar,